 - Expert training advice from experienced running specialist clinicians

 - 2D gait analysis including state of the art slow motion software

 - 3D gait analysis using infrared vicon cameras and customised software designed to find root causes of running injuries (Windsor Clinic)

 - Hands on treatment and rehabilitation skills to ensure you achieve maximum full recovery

 Your training load should be reduced by 25-50% for at least 3 days – the length of this training reduction will vary depending on the type and severity of your injury.
 Alongside this your Physiotherapist will look at your training program to pinpoint any potential training errors such as, too much hill running or too much speed work that might also be contributing to your injury.

 Hands on Treatment:

-The running injury Physiotherapy team here at Bodies Under Construction are highly trained in running gait analysis and as part of your treatment we aim to address any technique faults (biomechanical factors) that can also be a major underlying cause of your injury (100 percent does as it reduces inappropriate load) This is a crucial step that will help ensure you remain injury free in the long term.
-It is also our aim to improve your running performance so using the latest technology available so we can fine tune your technique to improve your “running robustness” and help you reach those PBs you are aiming for. (too 2D focused – let them decide which gait they want)
+The running injury Physiotherapy team here at Bodies Under Construction are highly trained in running Gait analysis and Gait Scan technology and as part of your treatment we aim to address any technique faults (biomechanical factors) that can also be a major underlying cause of your injury (100 percent does as it reduces inappropriate load).
+This is a crucial step that will help ensure you remain injury free in the long term.
+It is also our aim to improve your running performance so using the latest technology available so we can fine tune your technique to improve your “running robustness” and help you reach those PB's you are aiming for.

 Remember our goals are your goals.